 - Virtual colonoscopy.

 - Barium enema.

 Treatment of intestinal polyps

-Polyps of the colon and rectum must be treated because they can become malignant later on.
+Polyps of the colon and rectum must be treated because they can become malignant later.

 Small polyps can be removed with an electrocautery trap passed through a rigid or flexible sigmoidoscope.

-Large, sessile, soft, velvety lesions in the rectum are usually villous adenomas, and these tumors have a high malignant potential and must be completely removed.
+Large, sessile, soft, velvety lesions in the rectum are usually villous adenomas, and these tumors have a high malignant potential and must be removed entirely.